 The Apdex score is calculated based on the number of satisfied, tolerating and frustrated requests.
-By default, we consider the visitor will be satisfied if the page load or ajax request is finished under 2 seconds.
+By default, we consider the visitor will be satisfied if the page load or ajax request is finished in under 2 seconds.
 If it’s slower than 8 seconds, we consider it frustratingly slow (1:4 ratio).
 You can configure the “satisfied” threshold via Configure shown above if you believe this is not a good default for your website.

 Sematext Experience also allows you to sort through the pages or transactions that have the lowest or highest satisfaction score.
-Learn more on how monitoring your Apdex score can help you measure & improve customer experience.

 Record any UI interaction with On-Page Transactions

-We automatically collect metrics for page loads, HTTP Requests, and resources such as images, CSS files, JS files, etc. With On-Page Transactions, you can track anything else.
+We automatically collect metrics for page loads, HTTP requests, and resources such as images, CSS files, JS files, etc. With On-Page Transactions, you can track anything else.
 Do you want to track how long it takes for the app to load the initial data?
 You can do it.
 There is a critical part of your UI that needs to always finish in under 200ms?
 You can track and ensure you react in time when it slows down with real-time alerts.

 Inspect Individual Sessions

 Sematext Experience allows you to inspect individual sessions and see the timeline of page load events, on-page transactions, and HTTP requests made during the sessions.
-This session also includes user information and metadata such as browser information, geolocation and more.
+This session also includes user information and metadata such as browser information, geolocation, and more.